Madahva/My-learning-area/Notes/Front-end/5) Git/Git Main concepts.md

 The _-S_ option takes a string and shows only those commits that changed the number of occurrences of that string; only show commits adding or removing code matching the string.

+By default, _git log_ will only show commit history below the branch you’ve checked out.

+To show commit history for the desired branch you have to explicitly specify it: _git log <branch_Name>_.
+To show all of the branches, add _--all_ to your _git log_ command.

 ### Amend Commits